TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-processing-for-dummies.md

 To recap…

-- A fundamental aspect to audio processing is understanding the *quality* of data.
+- Fundamental to audio processing is the *quality* of audio data.
 This comes in two forms: sampling and quantisation.
     - [Sampling](#sampling) refers to the discretisation and resolution of a signal in *time*.
 Larger sample rate = more information per second = higher quality.
     - [Quantisation](#quantisation) refers to the bitdepth, the resolution in loudness.
 Higher bitdepth = more degrees of loudness = higher quality.
     - To accurately reconstruct a signal, the **Nyquist Theorem** states the sample rate should be at least *twice the maximum frequency of the signal*.
 - Some common issues to audio processing are clipping and clicks.
 They usually indicate
+    - [Aliasing](#aliasing) occurs when a signal is misinterpreted to be of lower frequency.
     - [Clipping](#clipping) occurs when samples don’t fit into the given dynamic range and are cut.
     - [Clicks](#clicks) occur when a large difference occurs in samples, causing the speaker to act wonkily.
 - Audio samples may come from several sources.
 It may be recorded, loaded from a file, or [synthesised](#audio-synthesis).